 You are here

-What rules do collection agencies have to follow and what are my rights when dealing with them?
+What rules do collection agencies have to follow and what are my rights?

 So, if you owe money and don’t pay it back on time, the person or company you owe the money to may hire a collection agency.